Welcome to the SNACC Education & Trainee page!

 Each month we feature an article that we feel aligns with our mission to advance the art and science of the care of the neurologically impaired patient through education, training and research in perioperative neuroscience.

-The quizzes may be directly downloaded to your computer to be opened with your default PDF viewer, or opened via your browser.
+The quizzes may be directly downloaded to your computer to be opened with your default PDF viewer.
 They are published by the SNACC Education Committee.

 NeuroAnesthesia Classroom is an online road map for residents rotating through neuroanesthesia.
 This links neuroanesthesia keywords to resources, in the form of problem-based-learning discussions (PBLDs), neuroanesthesia quizzes, and topic specific peer-reviewed articles from the SNACC webpage.